Your wrist might be telling you more than just the time.

 It’s built for product teams and innovators, not just legal departments, so you can catch potential IP roadblocks early, before they become problems.

-If you’re developing in wearable health or trying to understand the IP landscape around sensor tech, GPS gives you the visibility others miss.
-Explore the tool: Global Patent Search.
+If you’re developing in wearable health or trying to understand the patent landscape around sensor tech, GPS gives you the visibility others miss.
+Explore the tool here: Global Patent Search.